dkumor/rtcbot/examples/threads/README.md

     return random.random()
 ```

-Suppose we were to add this function to the code used for the video streaming tutorial.
+We will base this code on the original single-connection video-streaming tutorial for simplicity.
 We will send the sensor reading once a second:

 ```diff
  from aiohttp import web